-TOWN OF FARMINGTON PLANNING BOARD RESOLUTION ADJOURNMENT AND CONTINUATION OF THE PUBLIC HEARING UPON THE PROPOSED PRELIMINARY SITE PLAN FOR THE PROPOSED WEST PORTION OF THE SKY SOLAR, INC. SOLAR PROJECT

-APPLICANT: Sky Solar, Inc., 1129 Northern Boulevard, Suite 404, Manhasset, N.Y.
-11030 ACTION: Adjournment and Continuation of the Public Hearing on the application for Preliminary Site Plan approval to allow for the construction of solar arrays, a transformer area and a stand- alone battery energy storage system to be located upon a portion of Tax Map Account #29.00-1-84.112 comprised of a total of 5.5 acres of land with access from along East Corporate Drive and a future extension of Commercial Drive.
+TOWN OF FARMINGTON PLANNING BOARD RESOLUTION ADJOURNMENT AND CONTINUATION OF THE PUBLIC HEARING UPON THE PROPOSED PRELIMINARY SITE PLAN FOR THE PROPOSED WEST PORTION OF THE SKY SOLAR, INC. SOLAR PROJECT application for Preliminary Site Plan approval to allow for the construction of solar arrays, a transformer area and a standalone battery energy storage system to be located upon a portion of Tax Map Account #29.00-1-84.112 comprised of a total of 5.5 acres of land with access from along East Corporate Drive and a future extension of Commercial Drive.